Previous dayApril 10, 2026Next day

 16.6 km---✓ ReviewedUSGS →

-At 23:17 UTC on April 10, 2026, a magnitude 2.1 tremor occurred 31 km WNW of Petrolia, CA. The event originated approximately 16.6 km below the surface, classifying it as shallow crustal.
-Geolocation places the event at 40.443°N, -124.616°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
+The USGS recorded this magnitude 2.1 earthquake 31 km WNW of Petrolia, CA at 23:17 UTC on April 10, 2026.
+This was a shallow crustal earthquake, focused at 16.6 km depth.
+Coordinates: 40.443°, -124.616°.
+The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.1 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-04-10